JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 [//]: # (title: What is Kotlin Multiplatform)

-Kotlin Multiplatform (KMP) is an open-source technology by JetBrains that enables sharing code across Android, iOS, desktop, web, and server while retaining the advantages of native development.
+Kotlin Multiplatform (KMP) is an open-source technology from JetBrains that enables sharing code across Android, iOS, desktop, web, and server while retaining the advantages of native development.

 With Compose Multiplatform, you can also share UI code across multiple platforms for maximum code reuse.

-KMP is used in production by organizations of different sizes, from startups to global enterprises, including Google, Duolingo, Forbes, Philips, McDonald’s, Bolt, H&M, Baidu, Kuaishou, and Bilibili.
+KMP is used in production by organizations of all sizes, from startups to global enterprises.
+Companies like Google, Duolingo, Forbes, Philips, McDonald's, Bolt, H&M, Baidu, Kuaishou, and Bilibili.
 These companies have adopted KMP for its flexibility, native performance, ability to deliver native user experiences, cost efficiency, and support for gradual adoption.
 [Learn more about companies who adopted KMP](case-studies.topic).